lalithmanokar/cloud-sf-extension-cap-sample/README.md

 ### Step 2: Project Configuration
 1. [Clone](https://help.github.com/articles/cloning-a-repository/) this [repository](../..)
 2. Open [mta.yaml](mta.yaml)
-3. Go to the section `Success Factors Extensibility Service` and modify the SuccessFactors System name as per the name given while registering the System in previous Step.
-Also, check if the Extension Factory service instance name matches in the `mta.yaml`.
+3. Go to the section `Success Factors Extensibility Service` and modify the SuccessFactors System name as per the name given while registering the System in the previous Step.
 3. Go to the section `Enterprise Messaging Service`
 4. Check in your CF account which service plan is available for Enterprise Messaging Service.
     1. Dev Plan